-Pursuant to the Company's Manager Equity Incentive Plan and the Equity Incentive Plan adopted on July 6, 2011, the Company can award up to 277,500 shares of its common stock to the directors, officers, advisors, consultants and other personnel of the Company and to the Manager.
-As of March 31, 2017, 131,842 shares of common stock were available to be awarded under the equity incentive plans.
+Pursuant to the Company's Manager Equity Incentive Plan and the Equity Incentive Plan adopted on July 6, 2011, the Company can award up to 277,500 shares of its common stock in the form of restricted stock, stock options, restricted stock units or other types of awards to the directors, officers, advisors, consultants and other personnel of the Company and to the Manager.
+As of June 30, 2017, 128,514 shares of common stock were available to be awarded under the equity incentive plans.
 Awards under the equity incentive plans are forfeitable until they become vested.
 An award will become vested only if the vesting conditions set forth in the applicable award agreement (as determined by the compensation committee) are satisfied.
 The vesting conditions may include performance of services for a specified period, achievement of performance goals, or a combination of both.
 The compensation committee also has the authority to provide for accelerated vesting of an award upon the occurrence of certain events in its discretion.